alexreinking/halide-generator/README.md

+# Deprecated

+I'm leaving this up for posterity, but users looking for a better Halide build experience should just use the new CMake build.

+---

 # hl - a Halide project generator

 This is a simple tool for quickly creating Halide projects and generators with